kmastra/avanguard/README.md

 # Avanguard - System Heartbeat Monitor

+Avanguard is a heartbeat monitoring system I created as my first project to learn Python while addressing a real-life need.
+The project has gone through many iterations as I learned new techniques and continuously improved it.
+There are more enhancements planned for the future.

 Avanguard is a heartbeat monitoring system designed to check and alert the status of network-connected devices.
 It ensures that critical systems are operational by sending regular heartbeat signals.
 If a heartbeat is missed, the system sends notifications via Pushbullet and Telegram, making it ideal for monitoring servers or remote systems to detect power outages or system failures.

 - **Real-time Monitoring**: Continuously checks the heartbeat of connected systems thtough TCP socket protocol to detect downtimes.